V-Rajasekar/bhagavad-gita/Chapter-2/Verse-61.md

 sit united with Me as the supreme.
 One's winsdom is indeed established whose senses are under control.

-In this sentence he is saying you have more capacity than
+In this sentence he is saying you have more capacity than the senses carrying you away.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY4OTcyNDgwMF19
+eyJoaXN0b3J5IjpbNTk1ODU0OTk2XX0=
 -->